pubnub/pubnub-mcp-server/resources/sdk_docs/swift_presence.md

 #### Return occupancy only

-You can return only occupancy for a single channel by specifying the channel and setting UUIDs to false:
+Set includeUUIDs/UUIDs to false to return only occupancy for a channel.

 ```
 1